shane3606/oss-enterprise/README.md

 Welcome to our course on **Getting Started with Open Source in the Enterprise**.
 We are excited to join you in this journey and look forward to helping you meet your OSS goals.

+#question
+What is the purpose of this repository?
+Who should someone contact if they have questions?
+How should someone make contact if they have questions?
+What are the first steps to getting started open sourcing a project?
+How does this repository relate to other projects and business goals?

 ### How It Works

 This is not your average training course.
 This is a self-guided journey, where we will be supporting you and your team in creating the necessary documents to define and communicate your Open Source program.